Your Series A Pitch Deck Needs an AEO Site Rank

 Open this article in your preferred AI engine for an instant summary and analysis.

-The VC Research Stack Changed
+How Has the VC Research Stack Changed?

 Five years ago, a VC evaluating your startup would Google your company, check Crunchbase, and ask their network.
 Today they also ask ChatGPT.